Thanking donors is THE most important step in fundraising.

 THAT’S what we’re looking for!

-1. Acknowledge the donor for their gift – you’ll find the specific language in the 2nd paragraph, along with how that gift will impact the organization’s ability to fulfill its mission.
+1. Acknowledge the donor for their gift – You’ll find the specific language in the 2nd paragraph, along with how that gift will impact the organization’s ability to fulfill its mission.

 2. Ask a few of your donors for feedback on your letter.
 What do THEY think?
 Their thoughts are more important than yours on this issue!
 Be ready for some constructive criticism, especially if your letter is underwhelming them.